Day 1 — Easter Island, Chile

 Day 2 — Isla Salas y Gomez

-Heading in a west-northwesterly direction we will approach Salas y Gomez around noon.
-This will give you time to unwind after the long flight to Easter Island, have a leisurely breakfast and then join one of our onboard experts for a lecture in The Theatre.
+Heading in a east-northeasterly direction we will approach Salas y Gomez around noon.
+This will give you time to unwind after the long flight to Easter Island, have a leisurely breakfast and then join one of our onboard experts for a lecture in the Explorer Lounge.

 In the afternoon we will take to our Zodiacs to circumnavigate the island and some of the submerged rocks.
 In terms of wildlife we can expect to see Christmas Shearwater, Brown Noddies, Masked Boobies, as well as Great Frigatebirds and Sooty Terns –the last two of prime importance to Easter Island’s socio-religious birdman cult.